KyleMacey/kylemacey.github.io/source/hi-github/index.markdown

 ### Why do you want to work at GitHub?

 GitHub really shares a lot of the values that I hold.
-I believe in fostering good software development practices, to always be growing, and to have fun doing what I love to do most.
+I believe in fostering good software development practices, to always be growing, and to have fun doing what I love to do.
 GitHub would face me with new and exciting challenges to always keep me learning, and hold me to a standard that would make me proud as a developer to adhere to.
 Also, on a more shallow note, HQ 3.0 looks pretty sexy.

-### I see here on your resumé that you're currently a manager, are you looking for a management position?

-Not necessarily, though I wouldn't be opposed to it.
-I've found management to introduce a lot of distractions that don't allow me to focus on my passions.
-I've recently decided that I want to be the best developer I can be, and I'm going to base my future career decisions based on that goal.

 ### What would you see yourself doing at GitHub?

-Well, I've [heard tell](http://www.confreaks.com/videos/3764-railsberry2013-internal-tools-make-or-break-your-team) of an Internal Tools Team at GitHub which sounds really exciting to me.
-I've always liked building things that I use myself, and I like having instant, honest feedback from my peers who are also users.
-Plus, I feel a little less conservative about what I can throw out there with internal apps.
-This allows me to try out new things and really break forward with new ideas.
+Well, I was introduced to the Implementations Specialist job by [Nathan Henderson](https://github.com/nathos) and was immediately intrigued.
+Though for a long time, I've primarily considered myself a developer, I'm not afraid to branch out into other areas.
+The ideas of traveling and working with customers directly again excite me, and I feel like my experience in IT and DevOps could really add a bit to the team.
+And since I'm a developer myself, I feel like I can have good input on what a good solution really is when implementing a product like GitHub Enterprise.

-### What are you working on now?
+### What are you doing now?

-I'm trying to get rolling on my new pet project, [iodi](https://github.com/KyleMacey/iodi).
-It's essentially going to be an app that talks to multiple API's to get a story about what you've done each day.
-The CEO where I work likes getting an email every day telling him what I've done.
-I don't like doing this, thinking to myself *if he just learned all the tools I use, he would **know** what I'd done today.* I realized that was probably a tall order: asking a non-technical person to learn Pivotal Tracker, GitHub, Jenkins, etc.  So I've started working on this app which will have sort of an if-this-then-that feel to it, where users connect to different channels.
-Every day, the app will craft a readable, newspaper-style report with the data from the channels and send it to a configured email.
-I really hope it helps close that software-to-business gap that small to medium sized businesses seem to suffer from.

-### Do you have other projects we can look at?

-Sure!

-[spree_google_shopping:](https://github.com/salzmanGroup/spree-google-shopping) A [Spree Commerce](https://github.com/spree/spree) extension that supports exporting products from Spree into Google's Content for Shopping API.
-This started as a project for my job, so it's a bit concise at the moment.
-I plan to open it up soon and support more versions of Spree.

-[Staas.io (Stack-as-a-Service):](http://staas.io) My project from Startup Weekend this past year.
-A marketplace for software stacks.
-Was intended to support one-click deployments using chef and consolidated account management for external services (hosting, version control, SaaS, etc.)
+As a developer, I've shifted my focus from just being a better coder to include improving myself philosophically as a contributor.
+There will always be new technologies, and new problems, and new companies, but I want to spend some time focusing on growing as someone that can propose appropriate, elegant solutions while working in any sort of scenario.
+I've started researching more about different styles of development, how to interact with product owners, and immersed myself into startup culture.
+Before a single line of code is written, before the first scrum meeting, before you even shake hands, you have to be someone who will make the best decisions for the product *and* the business.

+In my personal life, I've taken up learning bartending.
+It's a profession that's always fascinated me and appeals to my desire to build things that are enjoyed by other people.
+As a product developer, I don't often get to see the users' reactions to the things I build, and making cocktails allows the "user" to admire the craft itself as well as the product.
+Though I may not pursue bartending as a career, the learning process and making drinks for my friends has been wildly enjoyable.